for your injuries.

 According to “Section I: Wrongful Death and Survival Actions in New Jersey” of the New Jersey Wrongful Death Act, “When the death of a person is caused by a wrongful act, neglect or default, such as would, if death had not ensued, have entitled the person injured to maintain an action for damages resulting from the injury, the person who would have been liable in damages for the injury if death had not ensued shall be liable in an action for damages, notwithstanding the death of the person injured and although the death was caused under circumstances amounting in law to a crime.”

 When deciding whether or not a wrongful death lawsuit is the appropriate legal action to take in this situation, the family should consider a simple analogy.
-It is considered appropriate for the decedent’s family to pursue a wrongful death lawsuit if the decedent could have pursued a personal injury lawsuit had they survived.Examples of Wrongful Death Lawsuits
+The decedent’s family can pursue a wrongful death lawsuit with the assistance of a wrongful death attorney in Bergen County if the decedent could have pursued a personal injury lawsuit had they survived.Examples of Wrongful Death Lawsuits

 While wrongful death lawsuits can arise from many situations, the most common causes of wrongful death in the United States include car accidents, medical malpractice, medications, and work accidents.

 - Car accidents are some of the leading causes of wrongful death claims.
 According to the Insurance Institute for Highway Safety (IIHS), over 35,000 people lose their lives in highway accidents in the United States annually.
 These accidents are generally categorized to also include car, bike, pedestrian, motorcycle, and boating accidents.